Free-Space-QKD-Lab-HWU/Qrackling/README.md

 -inputParsers added for ground station, Telescope, Jamming_Laser, Background_Source and pass simulation classes -move Mean_Photon_Number, g2, State_Probabilities and State_Prep_Error properties from source concrete classes to source superclass as they are common. subclasses now act to implement default values necessary for each protocol
 -change COW_Source to use State_Probabilities property instead of Decoy_Probability.
 Decoy probability is the second of a 2-element State_Probabilities probability vector

+Commit 8/8/22
+-change examples and internal behaviour to be consistent with Constellation (12/7/22) merge -change 100km and 500km LLAT files to pass over Errol -fixed failure to construct a located object from a 3-element LLA vector -fixed misrepresentation of GetXYZ output in IsEarthShadowed (method of Located_Object) -change inputparser behaviour in Satellite to make function hints clearer to user